i2group/analyze/documentation/developer_essentials_example_audit_db.md

     db2 -stvf create-audit-database.sql
     ```

-5. In Enterprise Explorer, open the **WebSphere Application Server Liberty** folder, and open the file at `servers\awc\server.datasources.xml` in an XML editor.
+5. In Enterprise Explorer, open the **WebSphere Application Server Liberty** folder, and open the file at `servers\opal-server\server.datasources.xml` in an XML editor.
 6. Add the following `<dataSource>` element alongside the existing one that configures the Information Store:

     ``` pre